Missing: The Other Side is a scenic spot of its own among the rest of the Korean dramas that aired this season.

 Yeona and Jin-ho’s love story also affected my real life.
 Admirably, in the well-distributed frames of their shared bliss and pain, viewers enter into a firm agreement for them to have a miraculous route.

 Their wedding day scene is not something to be watched when you are already feeling depressed.
-Just as their parting scene rips heart apart with excruciating agony.
+Just as their parting scene rips hearts apart with excruciating agony.

 “What about me?
 What I want is to be with Yeona.
 I hate waking up in the morning and I can’t dream of a future.
 What should I do?”

-Solidifying its major takeaway of valuing people dear to us because lost time can never turn back resonated so much in the featured romantic story in the series.
+Solidifying its major takeaway of valuing people dear to us because lost time can never turn back resonated so much in this featured romantic story in the series.